The Bankrate promise

 Online tutoring is a great way to make money as a college student while focusing on your education.
 Online tutoring positions can offer a competitive rate and are easier to manage with a class schedule than other jobs since you don’t have to factor in a commute and you can often set your hours.

 There are online tutoring jobs for a variety of subjects, specialties, grades and focuses, from teaching English as a second language to tutoring high school students.Here are five online tutoring companies that offer positions to college students.

 5 paid online tutoring jobs for college students

-Not all online tutoring companies are created equal, and each one has different rates, experience requirements and positions.
+Not all online tutoring companies are created equal, and each has different rates, experience requirements and positions.
 Here’s a rundown of five companies, including what they offer per hour and the general requirements for employment.

-Tutor.com is associated with the Princeton Review and offers tutoring services for a wide range of subjects and topics.
+Tutor.com is associated with the Princeton Review and offers tutoring services for various subjects and topics.
 It provides online tutoring for everything from basic courses like English and math to specialized courses like managerial accounting and health care administration.

 College sophomores and higher are welcome to apply, but current undergraduate students will likely be responsible for tutoring students in lower grade levels in basic courses.
-Tutors may set their own hours within the set time blocks offered, but they must work a minimum of five hours per week to stay employed.
+Tutors may set their hours within the set time blocks offered, but they must work at least five hours per week to stay employed.

 Hourly rate: Varies by subject